Back

 Wale

-Product Manager of Dynery, preparing features for next major release
+Product Manager of Dynery, managing features for next major release

 A lot of new users for our product actually join through friend invites.